 Keyboard and Touchpad on Alienware m17 R4

-Not only does the keyboard have a full numeric keypad, but it also sports four customizable macro keys above the pad on the top row.
+Whichever keyboard option you choose, you get a full numeric keypad and four customizable macro keys above the pad on the top row.
 The Alienware Command Center software allows you to set these to launch a program, enter text or use a pre-recorded set of keystrokes when you hit them.
 I found programming them very unintuitive, however.it.
-Alienware Command Center also allows you to set RGB colors or lightning effects for four different zones on the keyboard.
+Alienware Command Center also allows you to set RGB colors or lightning effects for four different zones on the default keyboard or on a per-key basis for the other keyboard options.

 The 3.1 x 4.1 glass touchpad, which uses Windows precision drivers, offers great navigation with just the right amount of friction.
 Whether I was navigating around the desktop or using multitouch gestures such as pinch-zoom or three-finger swipe, the pad was always accurate and responsive.